-LISTING 4.5: Defining a new contact potential
+LISTING 4.3: Defining a new contact potential

 In this example, we used the term "weight" for the prefactor in the potential.
 This is not always necessary, but it is if contact strengths are to be normalized by smog2.
 The directive "OpenSMOG" indicates that this is a function that is only to be used with the OpenSMOG module of OpenMM.
-The OpenSMOG type currently only accepts the value "contact", though we plan to continue to extend the capabilities of the code to accommodate custom potentials for all other terms in the model.
+For custom contacts, OpenSMOGtype must be set to "contact".
 The value given with OpenSMOG potential is the functional form of the interaction.
-This definition must adhere to the conventions supported by CustomBondForce in OpenMM, since the expression will be passed directly to this routine.
+This definition must adhere to the conventions supported by CustomBond-Force in OpenMM, since the expressions will be passed directly to these routines.
 Similar to how SMOG models are applied in Gromacs, OpenSMOG uses "bonded" routines to define native contacts.
 However, these interactions are non-bonded, in character.
 They are simply labeled as bonded.
 OpenSMOG parameters tells smog2 which terms need to be given values for each interaction.
 The order of the parameters is important, since it defines how one needs to invoke this function.
-The name is simply a string used for calling the function.
+The name is simply a string used for referring to the function.
 Finally, "exclusions" indicates whether atom pairs associated with contacts of this type should also be listed in the exclusions section.
 This means, should the model include the specific contact, in addition to the non-specific non-bonded (i.e. derived by atom types, generally) interactions.
 Typically, one does not want these additional non-specific terms, which requires the exclusions are added (i.e. exclusions=1).
 If you don't want the pairs listed under exclusions, then set exclusions to 0.